 The discussion and analysis of our financial condition and results of operations are based upon our unaudited consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of our financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities.
 Certain accounting policies involve judgments and uncertainties to such an extent that there is reasonable likelihood that materially different amounts could have been reported under different conditions or if different assumptions had been used.
 We evaluate our estimates and assumptions on a regular basis.
 We base our estimates on historical experience and various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates and assumptions used in preparation of our unaudited consolidated financial statements.
-We believe these accounting policies reflect our more significant estimates and assumptions used in preparation of our unaudited consolidated financial statements.

-There have been no material changes in our critical accounting policies and procedures during the six months ended June 30, 2018.
-For our other critical accounting policies and procedures, please see our disclosure of critical accounting policies in "Part II, Item 7.
+There have been no material changes in our critical accounting policies and procedures during the nine months ended September 30, 2018.
+See our critical accounting policies in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" of the 2017 Annual Report.
-Furthermore, see Notes 4 and 7.c to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional discussion of the impact of the adoption of ASC 606 and estimates pertaining to our 2018 performance share awards.
+Furthermore, see Notes 4 and 7.c to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional discussion of the impact of the adoption of ASC 606 and estimates pertaining to our 2018 performance share awards, respectively.